 Visit Torquay beach for a blissful afternoon spent on the sand.
 Sunbathe with a good book or take a swim in the calm waters of the bay – the temperature remains warm all year round thanks to shelter provided by Fraser Island.
-Feeling adventurous?
-Hire a jetski from the beach front and explore the coastline from the ocean.

 This 14km track runs all the way along Hervey Bay’s foreshore and is best explored on wheels.
 Hire a bike and cycle from Urangan Harbour to Gatakers Bay, one of the only places in Queensland where you can watch the sun set over the ocean.